 The i7-8550U model features four Hyper-Threaded cores, are clocked to a mere 1.8GHz, but Intel’s improved Turbo Boost circuitry can give it an enhancement of up to 4GHz, which is decent for multitasking.

-The Full-HD variant of the Yoga 730-15 is probably our cheapest laptop with Thunderbolt 3, being sold at $688.
+The Full-HD variant of the Yoga 730-15 is probably our cheapest laptop with Thunderbolt 3.
 It is more inexpensive than the 4K version and it comes with a brighter and higher contrast.

 - Variety of ports

 - Built-in fingerprint scanner

 - Comes with Stylus

 5. HP Omen 15 – Best Value for Gamers